Estadio Gasómetro: History

 The stadium was inaugurated on May 7, 1916, in a Primera División match between San Lorenzo and Estudiantes de La Plata, won by San Lorenzo 2–1.
 During the first years of the 1920s the club built a grandstand with roof.
-In August 1922, the stadium hosted the funeral of player Jacobo Urso, died on August 6 in the hospital.
-Urso had been injured in a match v Estudiantes de Buenos Aires, where he broke some ribs after a collision with a rival.
+In August 1922, the stadium hosted the funeral of player Jacobo Urso, died on 6 August in the hospital.
+Urso had been injured in a match against Estudiantes de Buenos Aires, where he broke some ribs after a collision with an opponent.
 7,000 people attended Urso's funeral, with his coffin being carried by his teammates and players of Czech team Teplitzer FK, which was touring Argentina at the time of the funeral.

-In June 1928, San Lorenzo acquired the land (rented until then) and started a new refurbishing on it.
+In June 1928, San Lorenzo acquired the land they rented and started a new refurbishing on it.
 The new structures used for the exterior changed the face of the stadium, resembling a gas holder so it would be soon nicknamed Gasómetro.
 The Argentina national football team played its first match at Gasómetro on June 16, 1929, beating Uruguay 2–0 in a friendly match.
-Both teams faced again on September 28 in a Copa Lipton match, in front of a huge attendance.
+Both teams faced again on 28 September in a Copa Lipton match, in front of a huge attendance.

-Despite of being the largest stadium of the time, the huge attendance frequently surpassed the stadium's capacity.
+Despite being the largest stadium of the time, the huge attendance frequently surpassed the stadium's capacity.
 In 1935, San Lorenzo announced they were planning to acquired a land to build a new stadium for 150,000 spectators.
 The land was located only 20 blocks from the Gasómetro.
 Nevertheless, the project was soon abandoned and never relaunched.

 In 1936, San Lorenzo installed the first lighting system in the stadium.
 Lights were mounted on four columns placed on the four sides of the field.
 Three years later, the old grandstand with roof was replaced and the stadium extended its capacity to 75,000.
 During the end of the 1930s, the Gasómetro hosted three games of Copa Aldao, the most important competition in South America by then.

 The club's debt grew in the 1970s and they were forced to sell the ground to the government in 1979, who subsequently sold it to Carrefour supermarket.
 The last match played at the Gasómetro was hosted on December 2, 1979.
 San Lorenzo and Boca Juniors tied 0–0 in a 1979 Torneo Nacional match.
 The stadium was demolished two years later.